 Deadline for ProposalsThe deadline for the submission of proposals is 8 May, 2016.

 Notifications of acceptance will be sent out before the end of August 2016.
 In a few cases participants may require an earlier acceptance date in order to secure funding.
 We will try to accommodate such requests if they are made with appropriate documentation.

 Information about the Conference, including accommodation at favourable rates, will be provided during the academic year 2016-17.
 The conference registration fee is still to be determined, but the London organisers will endeavour to ensure that this is kept as low as possible.
 Graduate students and scholars from underrepresented countries pay reduced registration fees and may be eligible for travel grants.

 I am very much looking forward to welcoming you to London in 2017.

 President of the International Society for the History of Rhetoric

 Guidelines for the preparation of proposals:The members of ISHR come from many countries and academic disciplines.
 The following guidelines are intended to make it easier for us to come together and understand one another’s proposals.
 The Program Committee recommends that all proposals contain:

-- a definition – accessible to a non-specialist – of the field of the proposal, including chronological period, language, texts, and other sources;
+- a definition – accessible to a non-specialist – of the field of the proposal, including its chronological period, language, texts and other sources;

 - a statement of the problem that will be treated; its place in relation to the present state of research in the field under consideration; its significance for the history of rhetoric;

-- a summary of the stages of argumentation involved in treating the problem;
+- a summary of the stages of argumentation involved in addressing the problem;

 - scientific results and advances.